taetaehoho/MIT-6.00.1/README.md

 # MIT-6.00.1
 MIT 6.00.1

-After completing CS50 6/20/2021 I decided to start MIT 6.001 as part of OSSU (https://github.com/ossu/computer-science).
-Hope to be able to finish a good chunk of core theory before the summer ends.
+After completing CS50 6/20/2021 I decided to start MIT 6.001 as part of OSSU (https://github.com/ossu/computer-science) on 6/21/2021.
+Hope to be able to finish a good chunk of core theory, core programming before the summer ends.

-This is part of my two year plan to build technical fluency so keep track of my progress here!
+This is the first few steps in my two year journey so stay tuned!
+I'll be posting updates on my blog so check it out: https://www.blogger.com/u/1/blog/posts/6325277315586462242?hl=en